jupyter-lsp/jupyterlab-lsp/README.md

    Note: it is worth visiting the repository of each server you install as many provide additional configuration options.

-   Note on pyls (python-language-server) issues: pyls is known to require specific versions of some dependencies such as [ujson <= 1.35](https://github.com/krassowski/jupyterlab-lsp/issues/203#issuecomment-599039556), [jedi == 0.15.2 and parso == 0.5.2](https://github.com/krassowski/jupyterlab-lsp/issues/200#issuecomment-599039353).
-If you experience any issues with LSP functions in Python, please check if you have the right version using `pip freeze` command.

 1. (Optional, Linux/OSX-only) to enable opening files outside of the root directory (the place where you start JupyterLab), create `.lsp_symlink` and